gakimball/bistro/README.md

 ## Usage

-A Bistro instances is a series of tasks that run when any file matching a glob pattern changes.
-A task can also be configured to run other tasks when it finishes.
-At minimum, a task has three config settings:
+Tasks are configured in one object, where each key is a task name and the value is the task itself.
+At minimum, a task should have these three properties:

-- A **pattern** of files to read and watch for changes to.
+- A `pattern` of files to read and watch for changes to.
-- An **update** function that is called whenever a file is changed, or a new file is created.
+- An `update` function that is called whenever a file is changed, or a new file is created.
-- A **remove** function that is called whenever a file is deleted.
+- A `remove` function that is called whenever a file is deleted.

 ```js
 const Bistro = require('bistro');